Payment Card Industry Compliance

 • What is PCI and how does it apply to my organization?

 The Payment Card Industry Data Security Standard (PCI DSS) was developed to encourage and enhance cardholder data security and facilitate the broad adoption of consistent data security measures globally.
-PCI DSS provides a baseline of technical and operational requirements designed to protect account data.
-PCI DSS applies to all entities involved in payment card processing—including merchants, processors, acquirers, issuers, and service providers.
-PCI DSS also applies to all other entities that store, process or transmit cardholder data (CHD) and/or sensitive authentication data (SAD).
+PCI DSS provides a baseline of technical and operational requirements designed to protect payment account data.
+PCI DSS applies to all entities involved in payment card processing — including, but not limited to, merchants, processors, acquirers, issuers, and service providers.
+In short, PCI DSS applies to all entities that store, process, or transmit cardholder data (CHD) and/or sensitive authentication data (SAD).
 Most small organizations are eligible to fill out Self-Assessment Questionnaires (SAQs).
 These SAQs and other relevant documents can be found in the official PCI Document Library.

 • Since Tyler Technologies is compliant, is there anything that my organization needs to do to maintain its compliance?

 Yes.
-A common misconception is that since a third-party servicer provides a PCI compliant service, the parent organization is automatically compliant with PCI data security standards.
+A common misconception is that since a third-party servicer provides a PCI compliant service, the organization that contracts with them is automatically compliant with PCI data security standards.
 Though Tyler maintains PCI compliance for its payment applications, PCI applies to all entities involved in payment card processing.
-However, by using Tyler as a third-party service provider your organization greatly reduces the number of PCI requirements that your organization is subject to in relation to that specific part of your business.
+However, by using Tyler as a third-party service provider your organization greatly reduces the number of PCI requirements your organization is subject to comply with in relation to that specific part of your business.
+This is due to the architecture of Tyler’s payment applications.

 • Are organizations using third-party processors required to be PCI DSS Compliant?

 Yes.
-Simply using a third-party processor does not mean that your organization is compliant.
-Using a third-party may cut down your risk exposure thus reducing the efforts needed to validate compliance against PCI standards.
+Simply using a third-party processor does not mean your organization is compliant.
+Using a third-party processor may reduce your risk exposure thus reducing the efforts required to validate compliance against PCI standards.

 • Who do I need to submit my compliance documentation to?